Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

     In [3]: match
     Out[3]: <_sre.SRE_Match object; span=(47, 124), match='Host f03a.b216.7ad7 in vlan 10 is flapping betwee>'

 The 3rd line output simply displays information about the object.
-Therefore, it is not necessary to rely on what is displayed in the match part, as the displayed line is cut by a fixed number of characters.
+Therefore, it is not necessary to rely on what is displayed in the match part as the displayed line is cut by a fixed number of characters.

 group()
 ^^^^^^^